Ohio Court Records

 There are two federal correctional facilities located in Ohio:

 Interested persons may find inmates incarcerated in these facilities via the Federal Bureau of Prisons (BOP) website.
 The BOP maintains records of federal inmates who are in custody or released after 1982.
-The Freedom of Information Act (FOIA) grants the public authority to request copies of federal inmate records.
-Requestors may find a current inmate or inmate incarcerate after 1982 by using the Inmate locator app on the BOP webpage.
-The inmate search may be completed by a name or by registration number.
+The Freedom of Information Act (FOIA) grants the public the authority to request copies of federal inmate records.
+Requestors may find a current inmate or an inmate incarcerated after 1982 using the Inmate Locator app on the BOP webpage.
+The inmate search may be completed by name or by registration number.

 For a name-based inmate search, users will have to filter the database by the inmate’s first, middle, or last name.
 A more accurate result may be provided when combined with race, age, and gender filters.
-For a number-based inmate search, there are four filters to apply; these include:
+For a number-based inmate search, there are four filters to apply:

 How Do I Find Inmate Records In Ohio?